alan-turing-institute/seed-semantic-change/src/README.md

 where the corpus bin will be taken for training the model (stays the same) it's the same as bin_corpus_store

+full_heldout_path	./greek_input/corpus_id.bin
+where the corpus bin will be taken for computing the log-likelihood (depends on the data on which to evaluate the likelihood)

 window_size	5
 size of window